rdkcentral/firebolt-apis/requirements/specifications/intents/index.md

 Platform Intent Messages **MUST** have the fourth section set to `platform`

-Platforms may use this to route different types of intents to different subsystems.
+All Intent Messages **MUST** have the fifth section set to the same value as `intent.action`.

-**TODO**: this was not spec'd out ver well... need to discuss.
+Platforms may use this to route different types of intents to different subsystems without having to understand the internal structure of Firebolt intent objects.

 ### 6.4.
 Intent Message Metadata
 An intent message **MAY** have a `metadata` object property for adding distributor-specific metadata for logging or analytics.
 The values in `metadata` **MUST NOT** impact how the device interprets the intent.